 IN MAGAZINES, MEDIA, AND MORE

-Her essays have appeared in Coping Magazine, Business Insider, HuffPost, and other outlets, like Elephants and Tea.
+My essays have appeared in Coping Magazine, Business Insider, HuffPost, and other outlets, like Elephants and Tea.
 You can read them here.

 CURRENT PROJECTS